|RUBY at Carolina Motorsports Park for SCCA's Track Night in America

-NMS-North started their year with autocross on March 6th with the Porsche Club of America, so after just one event, the #77 is sitting in 6th place for Porsche cars PAX, so a good start for the season long goal of top ten.
+NMS-North started their year with autocross on March 6th with the Metro Region of NY Porsche Club of America, so after just one event, the #77 is sitting in 6th place for Porsche cars PAX, so a good start for the season long goal of top ten.

 Not to brag, but NMS-North took their highest EVER autocross placing, 2nd Overall PAX with the NY Metro Porsche Region at Nassau Coliseum.
-On a warm day, the final drive of the day turned the trick, lowering my previous best by 1.5 seconds.
+On a warm day, the final drive of the day turned the trick, lowering the previous best time by a big fat 1.5 seconds.
 Still well off the winner, but 2nd overall was a great feeling!
 Looking forward to more in July!

 Later in June we visited NMS-South in South Carolina, and did a little driving on the Blue Ridge Parkway in Virginia, as well as the Tail of the Dragon.
 Great driving roads!

 Up north, another month means another autocross!
-Out of about 52 cars, we came home in 8th place on PAX, so right on target for the top 10 for the year, now up to 7th overall for Porsche cars.
-A busy work schedule means no big events again until August, so stay tuned for more autocross, and an awesome Cars and Coffee!
+Out of about 52 cars, we came home in 8th place on PAX, so NMS is still right on target for the top 10 for the year, now up to 7th overall for Porsche cars.
+A busy work schedule means no big events again until August!

 Down NMS-South way, a Chevy Aveo fixer-upper showed up in the garage!
-Apparently a garage had diagnosed terminal engine damage, but Brian's early prognosis is just a hole in the pressurized coolant tank, and some very minor things.
+Apparently, a garage had diagnosed terminal engine damage, but Brian's early prognosis is just a hole in the pressurized coolant tank, and some other very minor things.
 Car seems to be running fine!